12 Best Places to Visit in Bodhgaya, Bihar

 What is famous in Bodh Gaya?

-Many beautiful monasteries enhance the beauty of Bodh Gaya.
+Many beautiful monasteries enhance Bodh Gaya’s beauty.
 The Bodhi tree is a special attraction here.
-Also, Gautama Buddha composed Pali here.
+Also, Gautama Buddha composed the Pali here.
 This place is famous among Buddhist pilgrims.